Find Affordable College Courses

 Veterinarians 18.8% $93,830

 Some degrees associated with small/companion animal surgery and medicine may require an advanced degree, while others may not even require a bachelor’s in the field.
-Whatever the case may be, pursuing more education usually means that more career options will be available to you.
+In general, the more advanced your degree the more career options will open up to you.
+However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for small/companion animal surgery and medicine careers below.